How To Wholesale Real Estate In California: Step-By-Step (2024)

 Fortunately, the California Association of Realtors (CAR) publishes regular real estate market data reports every week.
 Their monthly Latest Market Data shows what the market is doing along with what their Realtors are saying, and what they think will happen regarding sales, prices, and listings.

-Local Multiple Listing Services (MLS) lists all active homes for sale listings and recent closed sales prices along with photos and detailed information about each property.
+Local Multiple Listing Services (MLS) list all active homes for sale listings and recent closed sales prices, along with photos and detailed information about each property.
 The best way to access up-to-date local MLS data is to work with or become a real estate agent in California.
+If that's not in the cards, you can always learn how to get MLS access in California another way.

 The MLS system was created by real estate companies so they can list properties for sale for other agents to access to help find buyers for the listing agents.